kylepls/mcspring/README.md

 ```

 ##### Dependencies
-Do not forget to add the `dependencies` tag to your plugin.yml if you require any dependencies.
+Do not forget to add the `@PluginDepend` annotation to your project if you require any dependencies.

 ##### Final Notes
-Thanks to https://github.com/Alan-Gomes/mcspring-boot/ for the inspiration/direction of this
+Thanks to https://github.com/Alan-Gomes/mcspring-boot/ for the inspiration of this project!
-project!